NethServer/nethserver-makerpms/README.rst

 - Source tarballs defined in the .spec file can be downloaded via ``http://`` or ``ftp://``.

-- If a ``SHA1SUM`` file in the current working directory exists, the integrity of source tarballs is checked against it.
+- If a ``SHA1SUM`` file exists in the current working directory, the integrity of source tarballs is checked against it.
 Do not put any path in the ``SHA1SUM`` contents, only the tarball/source file name.